-- All students who enter the Honors College in or after Fall 2008 receive a \$2000 per year scholarship that they will retain for 4 years if they are first year students or 2 years if they are transfer students.
+- All students who enter the Honors College in or after fall 2008 receive a \$2000 per year scholarship that they will retain for 4 years if they are first year students or 2 years if they are transfer students.
 In order to receive the scholarship, Honors College students are required to meet the following criteria. - All students must maintain a cumulative GPA of 3.0 or above.
 If a student's GPA falls below 3.0 the student will have one probationary semester to raise the GPA to at least a 3.0.
 If the student fails to do so he/she will be dismissed from the Honors College. - All students in the University Honors College are expected to be enrolled in at least one Honors course a semester, but most students choose to enroll in more than one.
 If a student cannot enroll in an Honors class one semester he/she must meet with the Director of the Honors College and receive a written waiver. - All students in the University Honors College are expected to regularly check their William Paterson University email accounts for University and Honors College information.
-Students must also check their mailboxes if they live in residence halls.
-Most information about the Honors College is shared using email. - Students who are in good standing in the Honors College are permitted to take a wider range of courses to fulfill their General Education requirements.
-In some cases departments offer special Honors GE classes (like PEGE 200) and in other cases departments allow students to take upper division classes in place of the 100 level GE course.
-Honors students enroll in Honors GE courses by getting a permit from the Honors College Office. - Students who are in good standing in the Honors College receive priority registration privileges for the fall and spring semesters, which allow them to register before most other students. - All Honors College students will enroll in a track (which are described in the Honors Handbook), current tracks include:
+Most information about the Honors College is shared using email. - Students who are in good standing in the Honors College are permitted to take a wider range of courses to fulfill their University Core Curriculum requirements.
+In some cases departments offer special Honors UCC classes and in other cases departments allow students to take upper division classes in place of the 1000 level UCC course.
+Honors students enroll in Honors UCC sections by requesting a permit from the Honors College Office. - Students who are in good standing in the Honors College receive priority registration privileges for the fall and spring semesters, which allow them to register before most other students. - All Honors College students will enroll in a track (which are described in the Honors Handbook), current tracks include: